bdevore/getcleandata/README.md

 5. Expanding 'BodyGyro' to 'Body.Gyroscope'
 6. Expanding 'Mag' to 'Magnitude'

+The final description of all of the fields and values are described in the [Codebook.md](Codebook.md) file located in this same directory.

 ### Result Format Rationale
 A wide format approach to the summary data was taken so that a single row of data represents the complete snapshot of data across all of the different variables.
 Each row represents the complete set of measurements taken for a subject at a point in time, with a label describing the activity being performed and whether the data was from the training or testing data set.